 This is just a few sets of the best learning blocks that you will be able to find online.
 There are many other sets available, so it is worth looking around if you’re looking for something different.

 A good set of learning blocks should be simple, yet effective in helping a child to learn better.
-Learning blocks are especially important in a world that is becoming more technology focussed, we need to give children the ability to building things with their hands, not just through a screen.
+Learning blocks are especially important in a world that is becoming more technology focussed, we need to give children the ability to building things with their hands, not just through a screen (also check out the best kids science kits for more of that!).
 If you have any comments or suggestions then feel free to reach out!